 No need to give up Christmas traditions

-We don’t believe in Santa, we’re not religious, does it mean that Christmas is off limits for us?
+We don’t believe in Santa, we’re not religious, we don’t follow the typical traditions… does it mean that Christmas is off limits for us?
 Not at all.
 Christmas is full of beautiful, interesting traditions that are different in each and every culture, and I can’t wait to explore them all with our kids, and learn all the different ways to celebrate it in other Countries.

-As for us, we might not have a nativity scene because we don’t embrace the religious aspect of it, but we will have a Christmas tree and learn about its origin—did you know that this tradition, like the actual date we celebrate Christmas on, have pagan origins that go back way before they were related to Christianity?
+As for us, we won’t have a nativity scene because we don’t embrace the religious aspect of it, but we will talk about nativity scenes, we might have a Christmas tree and learn about its origin—did you know that this tradition, like the actual date we celebrate Christmas, have pagan origins that go back way before they were related to Christianity?
 In the same way, we’ll buy books and learn about the origin of the Nativity Scene, Santa Claus, the Three Wise Men, their meaning in our culture and other cultures…

 There’s so much more to Christmas than holiday from school, gifts and fantasy characters—and that’s what I’d like to get my kids excited about!